 The instrument animation was faithful to reality.
 The animation team even added little touches in their eye movements and interactions that conveyed more emotions than the static images of the manga.

-The anime greatly also expanded on the manga by adding new visual gags and comedic scenes.
+The anime greatly also expanded on the manga by adding new visual gags and comedic scenes to elevate the script provided by the manga.
 Every single episode had at least several additions.
 For example, the anime shows the manager when she is sleeping with stuffed animals and Nijika playing drums while cooking at home.

 Even Hitori’s backstory was expanded by showing her preschool days and the Gotoh family taking a picture during her middle school graduation.

 One standout change was to Episode 2.
 In the manga, an all-girl band called Colorful Radical performed live at the STARRY club, but the anime changed this scene to a boy band called Alexandism.
 It’s possible the band was changed to all boys since the cover song they played was from fuzzylogic.

 Another nice emotional touch was in Bocchi the Rock Episode 11 when Hitori looks out into the audience.
 Originally, there was just the Kikuri gag in manga Chapter 20, but in the anime, Hitori was blessed by her family and fans cheering her on.
 Plus, the reference to Hitori’s guitar being worn out was anime-original foreshadowing to the guitar strings snapping in Episode 12.